-- Incidence and Prevalence: How big of a problem is the need in the community? - Presence and Magnitude of Disparities: Are some populations disproportionately burdened? - Change over Time: Has the need improved, worsened, or seen no change in recent years? - County Alignment: Is the health area aligned with Montgomery and Prince George's County priority areas? - Community Support: Based on the community input collected, is this a significant area of need? - Community: Are there existing resources sufficiently addressing the need or are additional resources needed?
+- Incidence and Prevalence: How big of a problem is the need in the community? - Presence and Magnitude of Disparities: Are some populations disproportionately burdened? - Change over Time: Has the need improved, worsened, or seen no change in recent years? - County Alignment: Is the health area aligned with Montgomery and Prince George's County priority areas? - Community Support: Based on the community input collected, is this a significant area of need? - Gaps and Resources in the

+Community: Are there existing resources sufficiently addressing the need or are additional resources needed?
 Where specifically do the gaps lie?